 Spreading Outside China

-Most new cases are showing up in different nations outside of China.
-There have been huge outbreaks of the disease in South Korea, Italy, Iran, and Japan.
+Most new cases are appearing in nations other than China.
+There have been huge disease outbreaks in South Korea, Italy, Iran, and Japan.
 By the end of January 2020, the World Health Organization (WHO) declared a world public health emergency.

-The virus has spread to over 200 countries and regions around the world in three months.
-The first coronavirus case outside China is in Thailand in mid-January.
-The first recorded death outside China is in the Philippines by the start of February.
-Such signs pushed several leaders across the world to order travel bans.
-They also declared “lockdown” or quarantine periods.
+The virus has spread to over 200 countries and regions in three months.
+The first coronavirus case outside China was in Thailand in mid-January, and the first recorded death outside China was in the Philippines by the beginning of February.
+These signs pushed several leaders worldwide to order travel bans and declare “lockdown” or quarantine periods.

 World Cases Of COVID-19

-As of August 4th, the United States has the most cases globally, amounting to almost 5 million.
+As of August 4th, the United States has the most cases globally, almost 5 million.
 Brazil now came in second, amounting to over 2 million cases.
-Other countries such as India, Russia and then South Africa came in next respectively.
+Countries such as India, Russia, and South Africa came in next.

-Surprisingly, the countries mentioned above surpassed the number of cases where the epicenter of the disease is.
+Surprisingly, the countries mentioned above surpassed the number of cases where the disease's epicenter is.
 China now recorded 84,491 confirmed cases and came 29th in the most number of cases.

-The United States also has the most number of deaths, with over 160,000.
+The United States also has the highest number of deaths, with over 160,000.
 Brazil came second, more than half of what the US has recorded, with 96,000 deaths.
-For the latest metrics of COVID-19 cases around the world, you can visit it here.
+You can visit the latest metrics of COVID-19 cases worldwide here.

 Where And How It Originated

-At the end of December, public health authorities from China have informed the World Health Organization about an issue.
-They said an unknown, new virus was causing pneumonia-like ailment in the city of Wuhan.
+At the end of December, public health authorities from China informed the World Health Organization about an issue.
+They said an unknown, new virus was causing pneumonia-like ailment in Wuhan.
 They immediately discovered that it was a coronavirus.
 And that it was quickly spreading through and outside of Wuhan.

 Origin of the Virus